aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 Absolute positioning with hardcoded pixel offsets creates numerous design challenges: non-responsive layouts that break on mobile devices, z-index conflicts requiring manual stacking order management, and fragile positioning that breaks when map dimensions change.
 The boxes assume a fixed map size of 1400×1000 pixels-resizing the browser window or adjusting map dimensions causes misalignment.

-Ideal implementations would use viewport-relative positioning or anchor points tied to geographic coordinates, but Plotly's architecture does not support such spatial anchoring for HTML overlay elements.
+More robust implementations would employ viewport-relative positioning (using percentage-based coordinates that adapt to different screen sizes) or geographic coordinate anchoring (where information boxes would be tied to specific lat/lon positions and move naturally with the map during pan/zoom operations).
+However, Plotly's architecture does not support such spatial anchoring for HTML overlay elements-these boxes exist in the HTML layer completely separate from the map's geographic coordinate system, making dynamic position updates impractical without extensive custom JavaScript development.

 ### Layer Toggle Limitations